jamescherti/pdfcipher/README.md

 pdfcipher enc file1.pdf file2.pdf file3.pdf
 ```

-The tool will prompt the user to enter a password, which will then be used to encrypt all the specified PDF files:
+The *pdfcipher* tool will prompt the user to enter a password, which will then be used to encrypt all the specified PDF files:

 ### Decrypt